 - Make sure your goals align with the Mission and Ursinus 150 Plan Strategic Objectives of the college as well as division goals.
 Another source for linking student learning goals is the college Core Curriculum learning goals.

 - To maintain collection supportive of student, faculty, and staff’s needs for teaching and learning

 - Develop and promote activities that help students discover their career-related purposes

 - Facilitate competence in students’ career skills and decisions.

 For purposes of this section, the term “Outcomes” refers to student learning outcomes.
 Student learning outcomes are statements that specify what students will know, be able to do or be able to demonstrate when they have completed or participated in a program or utilized a service.

 The term “Objectives” refers to the more operational and administrative outcomes of a department’s programs and services.
 Objectives are statements that describe the desired quality of key functions and services within the academic support and/or administrative area.
-Outcomes and objectives are specific and clear statements of measureable actions and achievement related to reaching the goals.
+Outcomes and objectives are specific and clear statements of measurable actions and achievement related to reaching the goals.
 Unlike goals, outcomes and objectives may change from year to year.
 They are milestones toward the achievement of related goal and may take more than one year to complete.
-It is recommended having no more than three to five measureable outcomes and/or objectives for each goal.
+It is recommended having no more than three to five measurable outcomes and/or objectives for each goal.

 Examples of outcomes and objectives:

 - Students will learn how to use library resources

 - Students will have the ability to write a resume